 Then you have the flip side of that coin which is the tried and true: the horizontal business cards.
 We regularly see more “traditional” businesses and firms utilizing this orientation.
 Again, either is totally acceptable as far as the realm of business cards.
 In the end, you want it to speak to your vocational essence.

 Earlier we discussed the standard US and European business card sizing, but is it acceptable to choose a slightly bigger size?
 Or for that matter, what if you went smaller?
 The reason the sizes stand where they stand is quite simple really: it fits neatly into a wallet.
 The original intent behind the design in some ways.
 You’re handing out business cards and the person subsequently proceeds to put that card in his/her wallet.
 Couldn’t be a more perfect fit

 So why go bigger?
 In some instances, you may just need to add more info to the card than the standard space allows.
 A larger business card thereby lets you do this without the card seeming too cramped or overly stuffed.
 Also, if yours is a visual field, you might want to have the additional space to really highlight your work.

-Should You Go Smaller with Your Card?
+Should You Go Smaller with Your Design?

 As mentioned, there is also the decision of whether or not to make the card a bit smaller than is traditional.
 The benefits as far as using a smaller business card…Certainly it will stand out from the “regular” cards.
 Plus, they do tend to cost a little less.
-So if you are just starting out in your professional life and yet want a lot of cards without necessarily having the budget for it, a small business card could be a good way to go.
+So if you are just starting out in your professional life and yet want a lot of cards without necessarily having the budget for it, small business cards could be a good way to go.

-The Overall Business Card Shape
+The Overall Business Cards Design & Shape

 Sticking with The Classic Card Shape